SwissBorg/akka-persistence-postgres/CONTRIBUTING.md

-# Contributing to Akka Persistence JDBC
+# Contributing to Akka Persistence Postgres

 ## General Workflow

 This is the process for committing code into master.

-1. Make sure you have signed the Lightbend CLA, if not, [sign it online](https://www.lightbend.com/contribute/cla).
-2. Before starting to work on a feature or a fix, make sure that there is a ticket for your work in the [issue tracker](https://github.com/akka/akka-persistence-jdbc/issues).
+1. Before starting to work on a feature or a fix, make sure that there is a ticket for your work in the [issue tracker](https://github.com/SwissBorg/akka-persistence-postgres/issues).
 If not, create it first.
-3. Perform your work according to the [pull request requirements](#pull-request-requirements).
+2. Perform your work according to the [pull request requirements](#pull-request-requirements).
-4. When the feature or fix is completed you should open a [Pull Request](https://help.github.com/articles/using-pull-requests) on [GitHub](https://github.com/akka/akka-persistence-jdbc/pulls).
+3. When the feature or fix is completed you should open a [Pull Request](https://help.github.com/articles/using-pull-requests) on [GitHub](https://github.com/SwissBorg/akka-persistence-postgres/pulls).
-5. The Pull Request should be reviewed by other maintainers (as many as feasible/practical).
-Note that the maintainers can consist of outside contributors, both within and outside Lightbend.
+4. The Pull Request should be reviewed by other maintainers (as many as feasible/practical).
 Outside contributors are encouraged to participate in the review process, it is not a closed process.
-6. After the review you should fix the issues (review comments, CI failures) by pushing a new commit for new review, iterating until the reviewers give their thumbs up and CI tests pass.
+5. After the review you should fix the issues (review comments, CI failures) by pushing a new commit for new review, iterating until the reviewers give their thumbs up and CI tests pass.
-7. If the branch merge conflicts with its target, rebase your branch onto the target branch.
+6. If the branch merge conflicts with its target, rebase your branch onto the target branch.

-In case of questions about the contribution process or for discussion of specific issues please visit the [akka/dev gitter chat](https://gitter.im/akka/dev).

 ## Pull Request Requirements